erdc/quest/README.rst

 You can add any extra settings needed by a plugin here as well using the keyword:arg structure.

 Notes:
+  - A design goal is that downloaded data is reasonably structured and usable even if you don't use DSL
   - A project is a folder that has some metadata and a set of collections
   - All collections in a project are saved in subdirectories of the main project folder for portability
   - Only one project can be active at a time